MartinTomaco/Battleship-challenge/README.md

 # Battleship-challenge
-It is a challenge to Frontend React, its consist in develop a batteship game Player vs CPU
+It is a challenge to Frontend React, its consist in develop a batteship game Player vs CPU.

 <<<<<<< HEAD
 # Getting Started with Create React App